 student's disability (as indicated in supporting documentation listed below);

-start date of the Pre-ETS activity; and

-the Pre-ETS activities provided, including the type of provider and amount expended for the service (see 34 CFR §361.47 and 34 CFR §361.56).

-Supporting documentation, required to verify the student's disability, may include the following:
+Supporting documentation that is required to verify the student's disability may include the following:

 Case notes documenting VR counselor observations, review of school records, and statements of education staff

-A referral form from a school requesting Pre-ETS activities with the identification of a student's disability, signed by a school professional or parent/guardian if the student is considered a minor (parental consent to participate in Pre-ETS is governed by state law and the policies of the educational programs and the designated state unit)
+A referral form from a school requesting Pre-ETS activities with the identification of a student's disability, signed by a school professional, or parent, or guardian if the student is considered a minor (parental consent to participate in Pre-ETS is governed by state law and the policies of the educational programs and the designated state unit)

-A copy of an IEP, Social Security Administration (SSA) beneficiary award letter, school psychological assessment, documentation of a diagnosis or disability determination, or documentation relating to 504 accommodations
+A copy of an IEP, Social Security Administration (SSA) beneficiary award letter, school psychological assessment, documentation of a diagnosis or disability determination, or documentation relating to Section 504 accommodations

+Note: When a potentially eligible student is participating in a work placement as part of work-based learning, whether paid or unpaid, the requirements established in B-204-2 for documentation of legal status to work in the United States must be met.
+However, for all other Pre-ETS activities, only the information listed above and found on the VR1820 is required for potentially eligible students.

+An activity is considered a work placement when it is treated as an employment relationship and when paperwork (for example, Form I-9, Employment Eligibility Verification (I-9)) becomes part of the process.

+Examples of work-based learning placement include:

+internships

+apprenticeships

+volunteer opportunities where the employer requires paperwork

+Other activities that would normally be considered work-based learning but do not require that an employment relationship be established are allowable for potentially eligible students who do not have employment authorization documents.
+Some typical examples are:

+job shadowing;

+informational interviews; and

+tours of businesses.

+For information about paper case file requirements for potentially eligible students, refer to D-303-1: Two Sided or Six-Sided Case Files.

+The TVRC or VR counselor assigned to the potentially eligible case must enter case notes in RHW that document information about the student, justification for services, progress, and outcomes.
+Topics that must be documented are:

+a description of the disability, functional limitations, and counselor observations;

+a record of the disability from the student’s perspective;

+counseling and guidance and other Pre-ETS provided directly by the VR counselor;

+a service justification case note that indicates the planned services, including the type of, and rationale for, Pre-ETS; and

+the skills gained, as well as other progress made by the student as a result of receiving Pre-ETS.

-VR counselors can enter and track potentially eligible students, and issue payment for purchased Pre-ETS, in ReHabWorks (RHW).
-For additional assistance and guidance on purchasing for potentially eligible students, see GM 18-07 Pre-ETS Purchasing Guidance and Menu of Services.
+VR counselors can enter data for and track potentially eligible students as well as issue payment for purchased Pre-ETS in ReHabWorks (RHW).
+For additional assistance and guidance on purchasing for potentially eligible students, see the Pre-ETS Desk Aid.

 Capturing Pre-ETS Activity in ReHabWorks

 In addition to tracking Pre-ETS staff time and funding, it is essential to capture and document the number and type of substantial Pre-ETS being provided to each student by entering a provided services Service Record (SR) in RHW.
+For guidance on this process, please see the Pre-ETS Desk Aid: Tracking Pre-ETS.